Academic Fresh Start

 Students may be required to retake courses from academic terms covered by Fresh Start if the content-currency or major-GPA rules of a degree program, department or unit so dictate.
 Students should consult the Undergraduate Catalog and their advisor at the time of readmission for any possible additional requirements to be fulfilled in remedying these conditions.

 Although Fresh Start affects cumulative grade point average, it has no impact on earned and attempted hours.
 All courses taken at the university will still be used for financial aid.
 Financial aid recipients will still have to adhere to the Satisfactory Academic Progress (SAP) policy administered by the Student Financial Aid Office.
 Students who are granted a Fresh Start are not automatically cleared of any SAP issues.
 If interested in submitting a SAP appeal, students should contact the Student Financial Aid Office.

-Courses taken under the repeat-to-replace option during the period covered by a Fresh Start will not be counted against the maximum repeats allowed under university policy.
+Courses taken under the repeat-to-replace option during the period covered by a Fresh Start will not be counted against the repeats allowed under university policy.
 Financial aid for repeat courses is calculated according to federal regulations.